nayaba/cozy-cafe-lab/exercise/README.md

 ### Part 1

 The cafe's title is a bit too long.
 Select the `#main-title` id element and change the text to “Welcome to the Cozy Cafe”.
-Let's also improve our page's appearance by changing the `text-align` to `center` on the title as well.

 ### Part 2